Huth Avian Services

 Can't make it to the observatory?

-We can travel to, or near, your location for an event.
+We may be able to travel to, or near, your location for an event.
 Please note, while it would be really fun to set up in your backyard, some locations may not provide the best viewing due to buildings, trees, or simply too much light pollution to see some the best objects in the sky.
 In these cases a suitable location near your event may be used in lieu of your exact location.

 Contact us to discuss details and pricing.